2013 Feerick Center AwardsMonday, October 7, 2013

-The Feerick Center for Social Justice will hold a second benefit reception to honor friends and alumni whose lives exemplify the values of the Feerick Center.
+The Feerick Center for Social Justice held its 2013 benefit reception to honor friends and alumni whose lives exemplify the values of the Feerick Center.

-James E. Tolan ’62, an active contributor to the Feerick Center since its launch in 2006, will receive the Spirit of Service Award.
+James E. Tolan ’62, an active contributor to the Feerick Center since its launch in 2006, received the Spirit of Service Award.
 Tolan’s involvement with Fordham Law dates back over 50 years: he has served as President of the Fordham Law Alumni Association, Chairman of the Annual Fund, and head of the Board of Advisors for the Crowley Program in Human Rights.
-He has been a major promoter of the Feerick Center’s Public Lecture Series and is currently involved with the alternative dispute resolution program that the Center has established in Ghana.
+He has been a major promoter of the Feerick Center’s Public Lecture Series and was involved with the alternative dispute resolution program that the Center has established in Ghana.